2011–12 Air Force Falcons men's basketball team

-The 2011–12 Air Force Falcons men's basketball team represented the Air Force Academy.
-Led by head coach Jeff Reynolds, who was in his 5th season with the team, was fired on February 8.
-Dave Pilipovich was named the Interim coach for the rest of the season.
-They played their home games at the Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado and are a member of the Mountain West Conference.
-They finished the season 13–16, 3–11 in Mountain West play to finish in a tie for last place.
+The 2011–12 Air Force Falcons men's basketball team represented the United States Air Force Academy in the 2011–12 NCAA Division I men's basketball season.
+The Falcons were led by head coach Jeff Reynolds, who was in his 5th season with the team.
+They played their home games at Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado.
+They finished the season 13–16, with a 3–11 record in Mountain West play, tying for last place in the conference.
 They lost in the quarterfinals of the Mountain West tournament to New Mexico.

+Reynolds was fired on February 8.
+Dave Pilipovich was named as interim coach for the rest of the season and was named as the permanent head coach following the season's conclusion.